-Think about the color scheme, any new fixtures and fittings you want, get some new storage and consider where you want the utilities to go.
+Think about the colour scheme, any new fixtures and fittings you want, get some new storage and consider where you want the utilities to go.

 It’s entirely possible to remodel a bathroom by yourself, but when it comes to setting up things like the toilet and the bathtub, you may want to enlist the help of a professional plumber to save yourself any nasty accidents.

 If you’re remodelling the bathroom yourself, you first need to get rid of any bathroom fixtures that you don’t want.
 You should take some time to gut the bathroom.
 Then, set up your shower or tub.

 Take some time to consider the shape and size of these, as they can take up a lot of space.

 If you have a small bathroom, then optimising on space is essential.

 Once you’ve installed the shower, you can then set up the cabinets and other fixtures.
-After this comes the floor tiles and repainting or tiling the walls.
+Next is the floor tiles and repainting or tiling the walls.

 Remember to cover up any seams and gaps using some drywall mud and tape, and use some cement board for the wall for the bath or shower.
-As bathrooms are prone to damp, you should also consider some damp and waterproofing in the bathroom.
-A waterproof paint can often help.
+As bathrooms are prone to damp, you should also invest in some specialist bathroom paint.

 Things to consider before remodelling your bathroom

 Before you remodel your bathroom, there are a couple of things to keep in mind.
 The first thing to think about is the amount of space available to you.
 You may not be able to fit a bath into a half bathroom, in which case a shower may be a better choice.